-Battle for the House tests Trump, GOP hold on Congress
+Dems flip 2 GOP seats in early returns for House battle

 How women and independent voters cast their ballots was likely to determine the outcome.
 Hundreds of millions were spent by the parties, supplemented by more money from outside groups, to frame the debate.
 Billionaire Michael Bloomberg, who advocates gun control, poured millions into House races for Democrats, offsetting the big-dollar spending to save Republicans by the Congressional Leadership Fund, which is aligned with House Speaker Paul Ryan.

 Republicans still had advantages in some areas, giving them hope of retaining a slim majority.
 Trump had been tweeting support for specific GOP candidates, even as he acknowledged potential losses by emphasizing that his focus was on the Senate.

 Ballot counting could drag in tight races, leaving some races undecided long after Election Day.

-But anti-incumbent fervor helped sweep House Democrats out of power in 2010, during President Barack Obama’s first term, and it threatened to hurt Republicans this year, dramatically remaking the map in key states from Pennsylvania to California.

 Several districts on the East Coast with early poll closing times were among those watched Tuesday for signs of the electorate’s mood.